seladb/PcapPlusPlus/README.md

 **What makes PcapPlusPlus different from similar C++ wrappers for libpcap/WinPcap?**
 - Designed to be lightweight and efficient
+- Support for ntop's PF_RING packet capturing engine that dramatically improves the packet capture speed
 - Support for many protocols, including HTTP protocol parsing and editing
 - Support for Remote Capture capabilities on Windows (using RPCAP protocol supported in WinPcap)
-- Vast object-oriented filteting mechanism that makes libpcap filters a lot more user-friendly (no need to know the exact filter string to use)
+- Vast object-oriented filtering mechanism that makes libpcap filters a lot more user-friendly (no need to know the exact filter string to use)

 PcapPlusPlus is currently supported on Windows and Linux operating systems.
 It was tested on Windows (32bit and 64bit), Ubuntu and Fedora, but it should work on other Linux distributions as well.